 I’ve lived it.

-And I would choose it again and again and again.
+And I’d choose it again and again and again.

 But those smiles are real.